 (i) It felt like a rainy day when my friends did not make it to my birthday party.

-(ii) Jimmy felt like a rainy day when the sports gala at college got cancelled due to Corona virus.
+(ii) Jimmy felt like a rainy day when the sports gala at college got cancelled due to the coronavirus.

 How to say differently: